+977 9851196388

 • Fingertip Pulse Oximeter (we use every day to check your oxygen level and pulse in your body to avoid high risk ).

-• Himalaya Trip T-short.
+• Himalaya Trip T-shirt.

 • Trekking /Climbing guide/porters/other staffs: Salary, Insurance, Equipment, Meals and Accommodation etc.